javaplus/DockerDojo/README.md

 # Docker Dojo
 Hands-on Tutorial for learning Docker!
 This is a collection of tutorials and exercises that help you get familar with Docker.
 All interaction with Docker is done using the Docker CLI through the command-line/terminal.
-Some of the guides/labs walk you through what to do, but there are some labs that that provide challenges to test out what you learn.
+There are tutorials which walk you through what to do and there are labs which  provide challenges to test out what you've learned.
 Don't worry there are solutions if you get stuck or want to check if you came up with the same way of solving the problem as us.

 If you'd like to have me guide you or your team through this training feel free to reach out to me @ btarlton@gmail.com.